 I know this isn’t the most glamorous topic, but the reality is that more and more women are having c-sections for various reasons.

-After both of my C-Sections I was advised to wear an Abdominal Binder or Girdle.
+After both of my C-Sections I was advised to wear an Abdominal Binder or Girdle, and most doctors will suggest it as well.
 Whether you call it a belly belt, a C-Section Recovery Girdle, a Belly band, or any other name… they all tend to work quite similarly; by providing support and compression to the abdominal area.

 The abdominal region can feel a bit strange after baby is born, some women report that it feels kind of like their skin doesn’t quite fit right.